Metrilo/custom-integration/README.md

 window.metrilo.viewPage('http://my-awesome-shop.com/', { name: 'Awesome homepage' }) // This would be called on your homepage
 ```

-- They navigate to the 'Awesome clothing' category
+- They navigate to the 'Awesome clothing' category (_category ID and all other IDs are from the shop's database and should be passed as strings_)
 ```javascript
 window.metrilo.viewCategory('1') // This would be called on the 'Awesome clothing' category page
 ```